ryanturaids/personal-website-project-2/collaboration-proof/README.md

    couldn't submit anything to Canvas other than a link, so I included screenshots here for proof of collaboration.

-// I mirrored what Sophia and I outlined together on my repo's projecty board and continued from there
+// I mirrored what Sophia and I outlined together on my repo's project board and continued from there